pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         )
     >>> '-----BEGIN ENCRYPTED PRIVATE KEY-----'  # the rest of the key follows

-    If you want to serialize the key without a password, by relying on :class:`~cryptography.hazmat.primitives.serialization.NoEncryption`.
+You can also serialize the key without a password, by relying on :class:`~cryptography.hazmat.primitives.serialization.NoEncryption`.

+The public key is serialized as follows:

 .. doctest::